Box lacrosse: History

-The first box lacrosse match conducted in Australia came about as part of a fund raising appeal for the Queen Victoria Hospital in Melbourne.
+The first box lacrosse match conducted in Australia came about as part of a fund raising appeal for the Queen Victoria Hospital, Melbourne.
 The Victorian Lacrosse Association was approached by the appeal committee to stage a lacrosse match as part of a multi sport carnival at the Plaza (Wattle Path Palais) ballroom at St Kilda on 1 July 1931.
 After a lightning six-a-side (outdoor) tournament format was successfully carried out a few weeks prior, it was decided to play six-a-side for this exhibition game between MCC and a composite team from other clubs, with players wearing rubber shoes and using a softer ball for the match.
 Newspaper articles at the time suggest that the sport may have even been created in Australia, with P. J. Lally of the famous Canadian lacrosse stick manufacturing company requesting a copy of the rules of the game from the VLA Secretary.
 By 1933, box lacrosse matches were being played in Adelaide, Brisbane, and Perth.
 This new version of the game however did not overtake the traditional version of lacrosse in popularity in Australia as happened in Canada.

 The Canadian Lacrosse Association began sponsoring box lacrosse.
 In 1932, the Mann Cup, the most prestigious lacrosse trophy in Canada, was contended for under box lacrosse rules for the first time.
 Previously, the national senior men's lacrosse championship, awarded since 1901, was competed for under field lacrosse rules.
 The Mann Cup is an annual tournament that presents the champion of the Western Lacrosse Association and Major Series Lacrosse in a best of seven national championship.
 A few years later, in 1937, the Minto Cup, began being awarded under box lacrosse rules to the junior men's champions.
 Currently the Canadian Lacrosse Association oversees the Mann Cup, the Minto Cup, the Presidents Cup (Senior B national championship) the Founders Cup (Junior B national championship) all under box lacrosse rules.

 Briefly in 1939, a professional box lacrosse league started up in California, called the Pacific Coast Lacrosse Association.
 This four team league also folded shortly after opening.
 Professional box lacrosse did not return to the United States again until 1968 when the Portland Adanacs and Detroit Olympics franchises played in the National Lacrosse Association, a circuit that folded after one summer season.